QuickBooks Blog

 Calculating COGS using a Perpetual Inventory System

-Under the Perpetual Inventory System of inventory valuation, only increases and decreases in the quantity of inventory (not the dollar amounts) are recorded in detail.
-This system of inventory helps in determining the level of inventory at any point in time.
+Under the perpetual inventory system of inventory valuation, only increases and decreases in the quantity of inventory (not the dollar amounts) are recorded in detail.
+This system of inventory helps to determine the level of inventory at any given point in time.

-That is, this method of inventory management records the sale and purchase of inventory thus providing a detailed record of the changes in the inventory levels.
+This method of inventory management records the sale and purchase of inventory, providing a detailed record of the changes in the inventory levels.
 This is because the inventory is immediately reported with the help of management software and an accurate amount of inventory in stock as well as on hand is reflected.

 Let’s consider an example: